De Havilland Canada Dash 8: Sale to Longview, reviving the De Havilland Canada name

-On November 8, 2018, Viking Air parent Longview Aviation Capital Corporation acquired the entire Dash 8 program and the de Havilland brand from Bombardier, in a deal that would close by the second half of 2019.
+On November 8, 2018, Canadian company Longview Aviation Capital Corporation, through its subsidiary Viking Air, acquired the entire Dash 8 program and the de Havilland brand from Bombardier, in a deal that would close by the second half of 2019.

 Viking had already acquired the discontinued de Havilland Canada aircraft model type certificates in 2006.

 By November 2018, the sales of the higher-performance Q400 were slower than the cheaper aircraft from ATR.

-Bombardier announced the sale was for $300 million and expects $250 million net.
+Bombardier announced the sale was for $300 million and expected $250 million net.
 The sale was projected by Bombardier to result in $250 million annual savings.

 In January 2019, Longview announced that it would establish a new company in Ontario, reviving the de Havilland Aircraft Company of Canada name, to continue production of the Q400 and support the Dash 8 range.

 By February, the program sale was expected to close at the end of September.

-On June 3, 2019, the sale was closed with the newly formed De Havilland Canada (DHC) taking control of the Dash 8 program, including the previous -100, -200, and -300 series.
+On June 3, 2019, the sale was closed with the newly formed De Havilland Canada (DHC) taking control of the Dash 8 program, including servicing the previous -100, -200, and -300 series.
 Production of the Q400 was planned to continue at the Downsview, Toronto production facility, under DHC's management.

-De Havilland is considering a 50-seat shrink, as North American airlines operate 870 ageing 50-seaters, mostly CRJs and Embraer ERJs.
+De Havilland was considering a 50-seat shrink, as North American airlines operate 870 ageing 50-seaters, mostly CRJs and Embraer ERJs.

-There were 17 Dash 8s scheduled for delivery in 2021, and De Havilland could pause production after those, while the factory lease expires in 2023.
+There were 17 Dash 8s scheduled for delivery in 2021, and De Havilland planned to pause production after those, while the factory lease expired in 2023.

-On February 17, 2021, DHC announced a pause in production, planned for the second half of 2021, due to lack of Dash 8 orders from airlines.
+On February 17, 2021, DHC announced a pause in production, planned for the second half of 2021, due to a lack of Dash 8 orders from airlines.
 The manufacturer planned to vacate its Downsview Toronto facility and lay off 500 employees in the process.
-The lay-off notice resulted in the union representing the workers demanding a government bail-out.
-The company plans to restart production after the pandemic at a new location.
+The lay-off notice resulted in Unifor, the union representing the workers, demanding a government bail-out.
+The company planned to restart production after the pandemic at a new location.

-In July 2022, DHC announced that it would review the Dash 8 programme and supply chain later in the year, and could restart production in the middle of the decade if conditions allow.
-The Calgary site, where the company produces DHC-6 Twin Otters, would be the likely venue.
-Potential updates, including hydrogen-electric propulsion, will be studied.
+In July 2022, DHC announced that it would review the Dash 8 programme and supply chain later in the year, and could restart production in the middle of the decade if conditions allowed.
+The Calgary site, where the company produced DHC-6 Twin Otters, was originally envisioned as the venue for Dash 8 production.

-A Dash 8 reported to be the last of the type was delivered to Air Tanzania in August 2021.
-However, the completion of aircraft was later resumed and TAAG Angola received its fifth aircraft in January 2022.
+Per a property transaction made by Bombardier prior to the 2019 sale to DHC, DHC decommissioned its Downsview, Toronto, manufacturing facility in August 2022, and in 2023 confirmed its plans to restart Dash 8 production in Wheatland County, Alberta, outside of Calgary, by 2033.

+At the Farnborough International Airshow in July 2024, DHC announced orders for seven Series 400 aircraft, including one for Skyward Express, two for Widerøe, and one for the Tanzania Government Flight Agency.
+The company also announced the launch of a factory refurbishment programme, for which 28 aircraft had been purchased, along with new freighter and combi aircraft conversion kits; one of the latter had been ordered by Advantage Air, DHC said.